darkhz/bluetuith/README.md

 - Perform pairing with authentication.
 - Connect to/disconnect from different devices.
 - Interact with bluetooth adapters, toggle power and discovery states
+- Connect to or manage Bluetooth based networking/tethering (PANU/DUN)
 - Mouse support

 ## Requirements
 - Bluez
 - DBus
+- NetworkManager (optional, required for PANU)
+- ModemManager (optional, required for DUN)

 ## Installation
 If the `go` compiler is present in your system, you can install it via the following command: